AdobeDocs/campaign.en/help/v8/send/interaction-operators.md

   >[!NOTE]
   >
-  >**Delivery manager** can only approve an offer if they have been declared as a reviewer in the offer configuration.
+  >**Delivery managers** can only approve an offer if they have been declared as reviewers in the offer configuration.

 ## Permission matrix per Interaction operator {#recap-of-rights-according-to-operator}